-- The following people should receive a booster dose 6 months or later following their 2nd dose of their primary series: - people aged 65 years and older - people aged 18 years and older who live in long-term care settings - people aged 50-64 years who have underlying medical conditions or who experience social and economic risks that place them at increased risk for COVID-19 - The following people may consider receiving a booster dose at least 6 months after their 2nd dose of their primary series, based on their individual benefits and risks: - people aged 18-49 years with underlying medical conditions - people aged 18-64 years at increased risk for COVID-19 exposure and transmission because of their occupational or institutional setting; this includes all essential workers\
+- The following people should receive a booster dose 6 months or later following their 2nd dose of their primary series: - people aged 65 years and older - o people aged 18 years and older who live in long-term care settings - people aged 50-64 years who have underlying medical conditions or who experience social and economic risks that place them at increased risk for COVID-19 - The following people may receive a booster dose at least 6 months after their 2nd dose of their primary series, based on their individual benefits and risks: - people aged 18-49 years with underlying medical conditions - people aged 18-64 years at increased risk for COVID-19 exposure and transmission because of their occupational or institutional setting; this includes all essential workers - People who are moderately to severely immunocompromised may receive a booster dose at least 6 months after their 3rd dose (primary series plus additional dose).

-This booster can be any of the 3 COVID-19 vaccines: a Pfizer vaccine, a Moderna booster (halfdose) vaccine, or a J&J vaccine.
-Talk with your doctor if you have questions about the risks and benefits of boosters, if a booster is right for you, or what vaccine to get as a booster.
+This booster can be any of the 3 COVID-19 vaccines: a Pfizer vaccine, a Moderna [half-dose] vaccine, or a J&J vaccine.
+If you have questions about the risks and benefits of boosters, if a booster is right for you, or what vaccine to get as a booster, talk with your doctor.

-\Examples of institutional settings include healthcare, schools, group homes, prisons, and shelters.
+Examples of institutional settings include healthcare, schools, group homes, prisons, and shelters.
 The CDC currently defines occupations at increased risk for COVID-19 as: